dogweather/forkful/content/en/rust/starting-a-new-project.md

 ---
+title:                "Starting a new project"
-title:                "Rust recipe: Starting a new project"
+html_title:           "Rust recipe: Starting a new project"
 simple_title:         "Starting a new project"
 programming_language: "Rust"
 category:             "Rust"